-- 11.1 RSHE forms one part of the personal development of pupils at St Peter and St Paul's. - 11.2 Through teaching RSHE at St Peter and St Paul's, we endeavour to raise pupils' self-esteem, help them grow in knowledge and understanding, recognise the value of all persons and develop caring and sensitive attitudes.
-12 - 11.3 DfE guidance on RSHE is statutory, but schools are free to determine how to deliver its content.
-At St Peter and St Paul's, we have chosen to use resources from SCARF: Safety, Caring, Achievement, Resilience, Friendship (Coram Life Education) and Life to the Full (Ten Ten Resources) which are within Salford Diocese recommendations.
+- 11.1 RSHE forms one part of the personal development of pupils at xxx. - 11.2 Through teaching RSHE at xxx, we endeavour to raise pupils' self-esteem, help them grow in knowledge and understanding, recognise the value of all persons and develop caring and sensitive attitudes.
+12 - 11.3 DfE guidance on RSHE is statutory, but schools are free to determine how to deliver it's content.
+At xxx, we have chosen to use resources [INSERT RESOURCE NAME/DETAILS AS APPROPRIATE] which are within Salford Diocese recommendations.
 These resources fit into our broad and balanced curriculum.
-It is a graduated, age-appropriate programme and when using it, we take into account the developmental differences of our children. - 11.4 Our Curriculum Map shows our carefully sequenced planned programme of lessons. - 11.5 Our RSHE programme is delivered to pupils by their class teachers and the Learning Mentor. - 11.6 Aspects of RSHE which pupils should know by the end of primary school may be delivered through other curriculum areas.
+It is a graduated, age-appropriate programme and when using it, we take into account the developmental differences of our children. - 11.4 Our Curriculum Map (at the end of this policy) shows our carefully sequenced planned programme of lessons. - 11.5 Our RSHE programme is delivered to pupils by their class teachers and xxx. - 11.6 Aspects of RSHE which pupils should know by the end of primary school may be delivered through other curriculum areas.